WFAA & WBAP’s Unusual Broadcasting Alliance

 So why did this happen in the first place?
 Because of the 820 frequency.
 820 was a clear channel frequency, which meant that the station that owned it could broadcast at an incredible 50,000 watts — enough to be heard all over the Western hemisphere; 570 boasted a measly 5,000 watts, and, as someone said, “people might hear you in Sherman … but maybe not.”
 Neither WFAA or WBAP wanted to give up the clear channel powerhouse, which is why their piggy-backing partnership lasted as long as it did.
 But, ultimately, WBAP got 820 and was a major broadcasting force to be reckoned with.
 WFAA radio got the short end of the stick and sputtered along at 570 on the AM dial for a few lackluster years but never recovered from losing its half-share of 820 AM.
 In the WFAA-WBAP showdown: Fort Worth 1, Dallas 0.

 Photo of the transmitter building from WFAA, WBAP, KGKO Combined Family Album (Dallas-Fort Worth, 1941).
-(Yes, there was actually a THIRD station involved in all of this for a while — KGKO out of Wichita Falls!)
+Yes, there was actually a THIRD station involved in all of this for a while — KGKO out of Wichita Falls!
+Here’s an ad from the 1941-42 Texas Almanac, via the Portal to Texas History (click to see a larger image):

 Sample schedule is from the definitive article on this bizarre broadcasting alliance: “You Have Half a Station, We Have Half a Station” — How WFAA in Dallas and WBAP in Fort Worth Shared Radio Frequencies for Four Decades by John Mark Dempsey, from the Spring, 1999 issue of Legacies magazine, which can and SHOULD be read, here.